tush05tgsingh/PROF/README.md

 # PROF
-A software for teacher assistance
+A software for Professor assistance